Ever wondered how a painter paints a rendered wall? Just open the tin and splash some paint on, yes?

 Loose render is something that unless you have some plastering experience, it is best to call a rendering company in to sort that out, or at least your local builder.

 Moss or green mould also needs to be removed, and it is best to treat them with a mould remover which can be found on eBay for about a £10.

 Then wash the remover off, and then power wash the wall to get all the old green stuff off, as if you don’t, it will come back and ruin your paint very quickly.

 Old redundant wall fixings such as nails and brackets need to be removed before you start painting for a variety of reasons.
 If not just to make sure the final job looks good, or at best, to make sure you don’t ruin your nice new paint brush by it catching on a rusty nail and ripping the bristles out.

 Finally if damp is present in the wall, then this is absolutely something that needs to be done before you even open that can of paint and there is a link there to show you how.

 “Can I open the tin of paint now please?!”

-If all this seems a bit over your head, give us a call on 0800 970 4928 and we can quote you to have the exterior painting work done professionally and correctly by our skilled house painting teams.
+If painting your house yourself seems a bit over your head, give us a call on 0800 970 4928 and we can quote you to have the exterior painting work done professionally and correctly by our skilled house painting teams.